mtgatracker/mtgatracker/legal/privacy.md

 If we ever do use Individual Person Information or PII, we will do so only to operate and improve the app and the site.
-We must use third parties to process information from any of the definitions above, but we will we never display Linkable Information publicly to any user other than the owner of that information.
+We must use third parties to process information from any of the definitions above, but we will we never display Linkable Information (e.g. your Twitch / Discord username) publicly to any user other than the owner of that information without that user's specific and express permission.
 We also will never share your information with any 3rd party without your express permission for any reason other than to operate the app and site.
 Again, we do not process, collect, store, or share Individual Person Information, but if we ever do, we will not share it with or sell it to any third party without your freely-given consent.

-We do share anonymized Linkable Information sent to the site with analytics services (namely, Google Analytics, which you can read more about [here](https://www.google.com/policies/privacy/partners/)).
+We do share anonymized IP Addresses sent to the site with analytics services (namely, Google Analytics, which you can read more about [here](https://www.google.com/policies/privacy/partners/)).
 We only share this information to understand our usage history, understand the scaling challenges ahead, plan future solutions, and generally to improve the app and site.
-Note that we do not collect or store Linkable Information in any form, and we do not share any Individual Person Information or PII with Google Analytics--not even your entire IP address.
+Note that we do not collect or store IP Addresses in any form, and we do not share any Individual Person Information or PII with Google Analytics--not even your entire IP address.

 We reserve the right to share raw data from any category with individuals affiliated with MTGATracker for the purpose of fulfilling MTGATracker's contract outlined in our Terms.
 These individuals will always have signed non-disclosure agreements on file.

-We reserve the right to share Linkable Information with advertisement agencies, with your consent, each of which, if any at all, will be outlined later in this document.
-We will never share Individual Person Information (which we do not process, collect, store, or share) or Platform Information with any third party for the purpose of monetary gain.

 We may share Platform Information with other services with your express permission for each service & use case, each of which, if any at all, will be outlined later in this document.